ic-Solutions/neetadvisor/_posts/2020-08-18-all-india-quota-inneet-ug.md

 - Candidates who have qualified in NEET 2021 entrance with at least 50 percentile (40 percentile for SC/ST/OBC and 45 percentile for PWD) are eligible for the NEET counselling.
 - Those belonging to the state of Jammu and Kashmir are not eligible for this reservation.
 - It is mandatory for the candidates to register on the MCC website to be eligible.
-- In the counselling for deemed universities, all candidates including those from Jammu and Kashmir can participate.
+- In the NEET counselling for deemed universities, all candidates including those from Jammu and Kashmir can participate.

 Read [To become a Doctor, speak to a Doctor](/blog/become-doctor/)